elisoncrum/piipan/docs/securing-internal-apis.md

 Once secured, the APIs are protected from unauthorized access both externally and internally, consistent with the aims of a [Zero Trust Architecture](https://csrc.nist.gov/publications/detail/sp/800-207/final).

+Another layer of security we employ is routing internal communication between as many Azure resources as possible over a Virtual Network, in order to block exposure to the public internet and decrease the attack surface of the system.

-This document details how the internal APIs are utilized, how to secure them, how to authorize client applications, and defines the various objects involved in the process.
+This document details how the internal APIs are utilized, how to secure them, how to authorize client applications, how to set up a virtual network, and defines the various objects involved in the process.

 ## Table of contents
 - [API model](#api-model)